nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/content-enricher.md

 {{/panel}}

-Note that the key used in&nbsp;`contextParameters` &nbsp;is the enricher's name and not the category.
+Note that the key used in `contextParameters` is the enricher's name and not the category.
 This allows using multiple vocabulary content enrichers with a single category.